Saving 42% in RDS instances by Reserving Capacity - $16,240 yearly

 db.r5.24xlarge | 48 | 96 | 768 | EBS-Only | 19,000 | 25 |

-Here is an example on how by setting reserved instances we were able to reduce our billing in around 42% meaning that we are saving $16,240 yearly.
+Here is an example of how by setting reserved instances, we were able to reduce our billing by around 42%, meaning that we are saving $16,240 yearly.

-If you already know what is your workload and also that your business will run for 1 year or more with the same baseline database, you can for sure take advantage, also remember that total savings will depends on how long is the commitment and if this is paid upfront or not.
+If you already know what your workload is and that your business will run for 1 year or more with the same baseline database, you can for sure take advantage.
+Also, remember that total savings will depend on how long the commitment is and if this is paid upfront or not.

 Get quality content updates subscribing to the newsletter, Zero Spam!